 Dr. Bishop’s research interests are theoretical and computational molecular biology, with a particular emphasis in molecular modeling and molecular dynamics simulations of proteins and DNA.
 The current focus is on developing workflows and a scientific gateway for atomic and coarse-grained modeling of DNA, nucleosomes, and chromatin.

-Mary Caldorera-Moore, Ph.D., Assistant Professor of Biomedical Engineering
+Mary Caldorera-Moore, Ph.D., Associate Professor of Biomedical Engineering

 Therapeutic Micro- and Nanotechnology Biomaterial Laboratory, Location: Biomedical Engineering Center, 207